 Nature builds functional systems with a handful of materials that have emergent properties at different scales.
-Calcite crystals form both the self-sharpening teeth sea urchins grind into rock, and armor protection on exoskeletons of some ants.
-Organic molecules are assembled to produce structural color in butterfly wings and peacock feathers, super-hydrophobic lotus leaves, low-friction sharkskin, and super-adhesive gecko feet.
+Calcite crystals form both the self-sharpening teeth sea urchins grind into rock and armor protection on exoskeletons of some ants.
+Organic molecules are assembled to produce structural color in butterfly wings and peacock feathers, super-hydrophobic lotus leaves, low friction sharkskin, and super-adhesive gecko's feet.
 In addition, minerals grown with biological influence are important archives of Earth history and offer new frontiers for materials biomimicry research.
 Microscopy and microanalysis are important in characterizing material structure and chemistry to elucidate biomineralization mechanisms and the processes responsible for properties emergent on the macroscopic scale.
 This symposium aims to bring together analysts from broad perspectives to share successes and difficulties of measurement of both hard and soft materials from natural, biomimetic, or engineered materials utilizing a variety of radiation sources and detection systems.

 Biological Sciences Symposia

 B01 - 3D Structures: From Macromolecular Assemblies to Whole Cells (3DEM FIG)

 Melanie Ohi, University of Michigan Life Sciences Institute